 A firewall policy determines how the database firewall handles SQL traffic to the secured target database.
 Oracle AVDF includes a firewall policy editor that lets you design a firewall policy.
 You can design the policy by analyzing your current SQL statement traffic, and then configuring settings in the firewall policy based on these statements.

 Once you design the policy in the Audit Vault Server policy editor, you can upload it to a secured target in the auditor console.
 You can assign a different policy to different secured targets.

 Database Activity Monitoring (DAM): The system detects and logs unusual activity, and produces warnings, but does not block potential threats.
 This is useful during the early stages of deployment while you are developing and refining a policy.
 It is also known as monitoring mode.

 These modes operate independently.
-For example, one Database Firewall can simultaneously monitor one protected database while blocking another.
+For example, one Database Firewall can simultaneously monitor one secured target while blocking another.

 Consider what you want the Database Firewall to achieve for you.
 Do you want: